 It seems fitting to have some updates since PD is coming up with the Top 30 Japanese actors hitlist in a few days.

-Kamiki – together with Amuse agency-mates Nomura Shuhei and Yoshizawa Ryo – were identified recently by Nikkei in their index of who are being groomed (essentially singled out among their age group) for more projects (movies, drama, shows).
+Kamiki – together with Amuse agency-mates Nomura Shuhei and Yoshizawa Ryo – were identified recently by Nikkei in their index of young actors (23-25 yo) who are being groomed (essentially singled out among their age group) for more projects (movies, drama, shows).
 They are to be in ‘direct’ competition with KEN-On’s Fukushi Sota, Topcoat’s Suda Masaki, Humanite’s Okayama Amane, Tristone’s Mamiya Shotaro, Horipro’s Takeuchi Ryoma, and Johnny’s Nakajima Yuto and Yamada Ryosuke.

 I find the age pairing to be odd since it has little bearing on their actual career exposure.
 Kamiki is way ahead of most of the names, except for the Johnny’s who are practically in the spotlight for most of their young adult lives and Suda Masaki.
 Like Yagira Yuya, Suda Masaki is an ‘anomaly’.
 He is hard to classify – not that he’s incapable – in fact, he’s hard to define.
 Sudacchi has done practically everything.
 Recently, it was reported that Masaki mentioned his admiration for Kamiki – will an acting showdown loom on the horizon?